When should a parent pursue Speech Therapy for their child?

 - Does not imitate the actions of adults in the home

 - Does not pretend during play

 - Does not demonstrate grasp on a crayon

 - Cannot build a tower of nine blocks

 - Is not able to snip with scissors

 - Is not grasping and scribbling with marker

-- Unable to copy simple shapes (circle, cross)
+- Is unable to copy simple shapes (circle, cross)

 48-60 (4-5 years):